-181. Moreover, Exxon's confidence in its ability to economically produce the proved reserves at its Kearl Operation, under the economic conditions existing at year-end 2015, is also belied by actions the Company took in the first half of 2015 - actions that were at odds with any true belief that the Kearl Operation was profitable at current or anticipated future oil price levels.
+- 194. Moreover, Exxon's confidence in its ability to economically produce the proved reserves at its Kearl Operation, under the economic conditions existing at year-end 2015, is also belied by actions the Company took in the first half of 2015 actions that were at odds with any true belief that the Kearl Operation was profitable at current or anticipated future oil price levels.
 For example, since the Kearl Operation opened in 2013, Exxon and Imperial had been continually trumpeting their plans to complete a third and fourth expansion phase in order to increase future production.
-However, when low oil prices continued to persist into early 2015, those plans were quietly shelved indefinitely, without any public explanation or a new target date for the expansion.27

-182. Additionally, Exxon's management knew that capital expenditures to continue developing its proved reserves in the Canadian oil sands made little economic sense, and at year-end 2015 Exxon accordingly slashed its planned development costs.
-For instance, Imperial's 2014 and 2015 forecasts for future capital expenditures to develop proved reserves paint drastically different pictures.28 During 2015, management aggressively cut future reserve development spending.
-As demonstrated below, expenditures were cut in 2016, 2017 and 2019 by a whopping 35%, 36% and 43%, respectively:
+However, when low oil prices continued to persist into early 2015, those plans were quietly shelved indefinitely, without any public explanation or a new target date for the expansion. - 195.
+Additionally, Exxon's management knew that capital expenditures to continue developing its proved reserves in the Canadian oil sands made little economic sense, and at year-end 2015 Exxon accordingly slashed its planned development costs.
+For instance, Imperial's 2014 and 2015 forecasts for future capital expenditures to develop proved reserves paint drastically different pictures. - 196.
+During 2015, management aggressively cut future reserve development spending.
+Specifically, expenditures were cut in 2016, 2017 and 2019 by a whopping 35%, 36% and 43%, respectively.
+But even these drastic cuts were not enough to stem Exxon's losses.
+After already reducing 2016 capital spending by 35%, Imperial cut an additional 50% from its actual 2016 development costs - spending a mere \$543 million (CAD) on reserve development costs instead of the \$1.1 billion planned.